 - Further details about Hajj and Umrah can be obtained from the link to the Ministry of Hajj, Kingdom of Saudi Arabia Web site: (http://www.haj.gov.sa)

 - Saudia shall not accept any claim or complain in this regard in violation of the aforementioned policy & procedures and shall accept no legal responsibility in whatsoever nature.

-If you have any comments concerning Saudi Arabian Airlines services, please contact:
+If you have any comments concerning SAUDIA services, please contact:

 P.O.
 Box 620, Jeddah 21231, Kingdom of Saudi Arabia.